blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 The basic argument to back up this claim, which is a formal proof under different idealized conditions, is as follows.
 There are fewer simpler hypotheses than complex ones, which was captured by the growth function $\growthfunc(N)$.
 To recap, the growth function took as parameter the size $N$ of the data set and returned the number of different patterns (dichotomies) that the hypothesis set $\mathcal H$ could generate on those $N$ points.
 Since there are fewer simpler hypotheses, it is less likely to fit a given data set, specifically, $\growthfunc(N)/2^N$.
 Since it is less likely for fitting to occur, then when it does occur it is more significant.

-The only difference between someone believing in the scam in Puzzle #1 and someone having the big picture was the fact that the growth function, from our point of view, was $\growthfunc(N) = 1$ --- we are only one person, he has one hypothesis, and it was correct, and we gave it a lot of value since that scenario is unlikely to occur.
+The only difference between someone believing in the scam in Puzzle #1 and someone having the big picture was the fact that the growth function, from our point of view, was $\growthfunc(N) = 1$---we are only one person, he has one hypothesis, and it was correct, and we gave it a lot of value since that scenario is unlikely to occur.
 The reality was that the growth function was $\growthfunc(N) = 2^N$, which means it's certain to happen, so that when it _does_ happen, it's meaningless.

 ### Meaningless Fit